SSWConsulting/SSW.Rules.Content/rules/create-draft-pull-requests/rule.md

 ---

-The use of draft pull requests is a handy practice to indicate work in progress promoting early collaboration and continuous feedback.
+The use of draft Pull Requests is a handy practice to indicate work in progress promoting early collaboration and continuous feedback.
 This approach enhances code quality, reduces duplication, and helps to maintain a transparent and efficient development pipeline.

-Draft pull requests are less effective if they are not clearly marked as Draft, as is the case on GitHub.
+Draft Pull Requests are less effective if they are not clearly marked as Draft, as is the case on GitHub.
 To make them clearer, use a naming convention like `❌ WIP: {{PR Title}}` to clearly show that it is a draft pull request.

 ### GitHub